BeratAkay/DigitalBrochure/replit.md

 ### Campaign Creation Workflow
 1. User searches and selects products
 2. Products added to campaign with quantities and discounts
-3. Template and logo selected for brochure design
+3. Template selected for brochure design
+4. Products positioned and customized on brochure pages
-4. Campaign saved as draft or activated
+5. Campaign saved as draft or activated
-5. Brochure generated and available for download
+6. Brochure generated and available for download

 ## External Dependencies